danielmrhodes/G4CLX/README.md

 | /Geometry/Target/Radius *double unit* | Set radius of target.
 (Default: 0.5 cm) |
 | /Geometry/CheckOverlaps | Check for overlapping physical volumes. |

 The various /Construct commands are mandatory if you want to include that particular piece of the setup in the simulation.
-You should only construct one paticle detection arry (CHICOX or the S3 detectors).
+You should only construct one paticle detection array (CHICOX or the S3 detectors).

 Note that the /Geometry/Target/ commands do **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.